-- Select the compliance rule and double-click ⊘. - 5.
-Save the changes.
+- Select the compliance rule and double-click

 Displaying the rule group overview

 You can see the most important information about a rule group on the overview form.
 In the Rule violation overview report, you can get an overview of all rule violations for a rule group.